ahgsql/local-state-for-react/README.md

 #### Listening For Changes

-System uses event dispatchers and React reducers for manually forcing re-rendering component who uses that stae value.
+System uses event dispatchers and React reducers for manually forcing re-rendering component which uses that state value.

 So every component needs to useSubscribe method.
 This method also returns single or multiple objects with, their values.

-##### useSubscriber(...fields)
+##### useSubscribe(...fields)

 Listens for changes and Returns state values